TIBCOSoftware/cic-cli-core/README.md

     // to make any http requests to 3rd party tools let httpReq = this.getHTTPRequest();

-    // to make any http requwts to TIBCO Cloud let tcReq = this.getTCRequest();
+    // to make any http requests to TIBCO Cloud let tcReq = this.getTCRequest();

     // to read Config